Kirstin Davis, Communications Manager, kdavis@spokanecity.org

 City of Spokane’s 2026 construction season continues with projects impacting traffic starting Monday, May 4th.
 Motorists are urged to plan ahead, allow for extra time, and be alert for frequent traffic changes.
 Please slow down for everyone’s safety and make the extra effort to support businesses impacted by the necessary projects.
 This year’s work includes integrated projects to maintain and improve utility infrastructure, fresh street surfaces, new traffic configurations, and improved sidewalk and pedestrian routes.
 Current obstruction information impacting drivers in the City is available on the construction webpage.

-This is a section of a project that resurfaces 3rd Avenue with a grind and overlay between Stevens and Division Streets.
-ADA curb ramps will be replaced where needed.
+This project resurfaces 3rd Avenue with a grind and overlay between Stevens and Division Streets and requires work on Washington Street.
+Aging water system pipes will be replaced and ADA curb ramps will be replaced where needed.
 Access to businesses will be maintained.
 Work will start Monday morning, May 4th and is expected to be completed by early July.

 What to Expect: